yongbeomkwak/SwiftCountryKit/README.md

 // Get the Calling Code for a specific country by its ISO code provider.find("US")

-// Get a list of all (ISOCode, Calling Code) provider.allCountries
+// Get a list of all Country
+provider.allCountries

 // Get a list of all Calling Codes